AndrewPrifer/framer-motion-theatre/README.md

 Seamlessly integrate Theatre.js with Framer Motion and React and get the best of Theatre.js' editing tools and Framer Motion's declarative API.
 Animate Framer Motion's motion values using Theatre.js, with all the complex stuff like sheets, objects, animation instancing and wiring taken care of.
-Plus you automatically get visual selection tools when in dev mode.
+Automatically get visual selection and editing tools with 1 line of code.

 https://github.com/AndrewPrifer/framer-motion-theatre/assets/2991360/92b71b1d-0877-4c43-89db-f8761b9f689e